Virginia Payday Frequency Laws 2021

 Like Virginia, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-Virginia employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+Virginia employers are required to pay most hourly employees via a regular payday at least biweekly, semimonthly or monthly.

 In Virginia, employees whose weekly wages total more than 150 percent of the average weekly wage of the Commonwealth may be paid monthly, upon agreement of each affected employee.
 Monthly payday requirements also apply to Executive, Administrative, and Professional personnel.